vimlet/eon/eon-framework/docs/md/tutorial/[2]Tutorial/[2]To-Do List Tutorial.md

 ```

 With this function we dinamically create the required components that will shape the list item.
-To use vComet programmatically we will do it inside the `onReady` event, ensure that all
+To use eon programmatically we will do it inside the `onReady` event, ensure that all
 the functionalities are loaded in the document.
 ``` [javascript]
 function setItem(newItem) {
-    vcomet.onReady(function () {
+    eon.onReady(function () {
         // We create a checkbox that will be the item in the list var newCheckbox = document.createElement("vc-checkbox");
         // We add a button to edit the item